Satheesh-Balachandran/SharedLibraryTest/README.md

 # SharedLibraryTest

 Adding test to get the build triggered user.
+Both the GitHub commit and manual trigger is handled